prl-mushr/mushr-website/content/tutorials/Deep_learning.md

 $ cd DonkeySim/MUSHR-DL
 $ python pytorch_img_to_steering_train.py --dataset_name=test
 ```
 the model will be saved with a preset name.
-The same model name is used in testing as well as the model running script, and so for the sake of the tutorial the name should be left as is.
+The same model name is used in testing as well as the model running script, and so for the sake of the tutorial, the name should be left as is.

 Testing:
 The following command can be used to test the model.
 The printed numbers are the error (or difference) between the ground truth (human driver or supervisor's response to the input image) and the network output.